ivanovmain/ivanov-app-react/README.md

    2. Visual API.

-   On this page, you can enter the github user login and get a list of the latest repositories.
+   On this page, you can enter the github repository name and get a list of the latest repositories.
 Im used graphql api